apache/cordova-ios/iphone/SampleApp/README.md

 4. Delete the XIB interface builder file
 5. In main.h add your app delegate class name to the UIApplicationMain call
 	-  int retVal = UIApplicationMain(argc, argv, nil,@"MyAppDelegate");
 6. Change the interface of your application delegate :
 	@interface MyAppDelegate : PhoneGapDelegate { }
 7. Select your target, and add a dependency for PhoneGapLib
 8. Add libPhoneGapLib.a to the Link Binary With Library build step
 9. Add www folder to Copy Bundle Resources build step ( add a folder reference )
 10. Place phonegap.js in your www folder ( this will be improved upon shortly )
-11. add references to the following frameworks to your project :
+11. Add references to the following frameworks to your project :
 	AddressBook.framework
 	AddressBookUI.framework
 	AudioToolbox.framework